 The advantage of configuration using .htaccess files means that they are implemented without reloading the server.
 The benefit of this is that non-privileged users can control aspects of their web content without having control over the entire configuration file.

-Nginx web server does not act in the same way as Apache as it doesn’t work with .htaccess files.
+This web server does not act in the same way as Apache as it doesn’t work with .htaccess files.
 It also doesn’t evaluate per-directory configuration outside of the main configuration file like Apache.

 This gives Nginx an advantage when it comes to performance as Nginx performs much better than Apache.
 This is mainly because Nginx serves requests with a single directory lookup and file read per request.